reneefredensborg/CRYO2ICE-Arctic-freeboards-and-snow-depth-2020-2022/README.md

 - ESA Baseline-D L1B and L2 CryoSat-2 Ice products:
 - NASA ATL10 Sea Ice Freeboard products:
-- AMSR2 passive microwave sea ice concentration and snow depth:
+- AMSR2 passive microwave sea ice concentration and snow depth: available at National Snow and Ice Data Center (NSIDC) as AMSR-E/AMSR2 Unified L3 Daily 12.5 km Brightness Temperatures, Sea Ice Concentration, Motion & Snow Depth Polar Grids, Version 1 (AU\SI12) by Meier et al. (2018)
-- SM-LG:
+- SM-LG: available at NSIDC as Lagrangian Snow Distributions for Sea-Ice Applications, Version 1 (NSIDC-0758) by Listion et al. (2021).
 - CCI CryoSat-2 freeboard product:
-- LARM CryoSat-2 freeboard product:
+- LARM CryoSat-2 freeboard product: presented in Landy et al. (2020), provided by Jack Landy for this study.
+Available for this study at DOI: 10.11583/DTU.21369129.

+### Installation and about the code
+The code is written in Jupyter Notebook and requires various python packages which are shown in the top cell of the repositories.
+These packages can be installed using either ```pip install``` or ```conda install``` in your command/prompt window.

 ## Processing steps

+### Pre-processing of CryoSat-2 and ICESat-2

+### Obtaining CRYO2ICE observations: extract ICESat-2 at CryoSat-2 locations with specified search radius

+### Extract auxiliary data: AMSR2, SM-LG and additional CryoSat-2 re-trackers for comparison

+### Comparison and results

 ## Open research